Pyramid

 • The base of a pyramid is a polygon with at least three edges.

-• The number of edges of the base determines the number of slopes of the pyramid.
+• The number of edges on the base determines how many side surfaces the pyramid has.

 • The sides of a pyramid are triangular.
-They run inwards from the bases and meet at the top.
+They run inwards from the base surfaces and meet at the tip.

-The following formulas refer to the calculation of a right quadrangular pyramid
+The following formulas refer to the calculation of a straight square pyramid

 \(\displaystyle a=\sqrt{\frac{P}{4}}\)